Industry Updates

 Varroa destructor was detected in Newcastle NSW on the 22 June 2022.
 Varroa mite presents a significant threat to Australian honey bees.
 The parasitic mite is a host to a number of diseases yet to reach Australian shores.

-Whilst we are relatively confident of the containment of the mite to the prescribed biosecurity zones, every beekeeper in Australia must be on watch for this tiny enemy.
-Beekeepers are urged to take immediate action and undertake surveillance for varroa now.
-Report all surveillance results including your negative data.
+Whilst the decision was made to transition to management of the mite in September 2023 every beekeeper in Australia must be on watch for this tiny enemy.
+Beekeepers are urged to take immediate action and monitor for the mite's arrival in Queensland.

-Should varroa ever become established, every Australian household will feel the impacts of the mite.
-As our beekeepers battle to maintain mite populations, Australian households will feel the squeeze through the decline in production of our world class honey varieties, to the decline in honey bee populations, ultimately impacting the supply of managed honey bees for the pollination of 35 crops varieties.
+Varroa mite will become established across the Australian environment and every Australian household will eventually feel the impacts of the mite.
+As our beekeepers battle to manage mite populations, Australian households will feel the squeeze through the decline in production of our world class honey varieties, to the decline in honey bee populations, ultimately impacting the supply of managed honey bees for the pollination of 35 crops varieties.

-For more information on varroa and the Queensland response, please visit the Queensland DAF engagement hub: https://daf.engagementhub.com.au/varroa-mite
+For more information on varroa and the Queensland's transition to management activities, please visit the QBA's Varroa mite portal.

 • 12 August 2021 6:54 PM | Anonymous